Lindbladian: General form

 where $\{A_m\}$ are arbitrary operators and h is a positive semidefinite matrix.
 The latter is a strict requirement to ensure the dynamics is trace-preserving and completely positive.
 The number of $A_m$ operators is arbitrary, and they do not have to satisfy any special properties.
 But if the system is $N$-dimensional, it can be shown that the master equation can be fully described by a set of $N^2-1$ operators, provided they form a basis for the space of operators.

+The general form is not in fact more general, and can be reduced to the special form.
 Since the matrix h is positive semidefinite, it can be diagonalized with a unitary transformation u: